keyu-wang-2002/Demo_Score_Entorpy_Discrete_Diffusion/README.md

 ## Other Recommend Resources

-The original paper is not easy to follow, so I high recommend to read the authors' blog first:
+The original paper is not easy to follow, so I highly recommend to read the authors' blog first:
 [SEDD Blog](https://aaronlou.com/blog/2024/discrete-diffusion/)

 Another simple implementation of SEDD (but more complex than this repo cause this repo maybe the simplest):